 Retain an Experienced Atlanta Bicycle Accident Lawyer

 Atlanta bicycle accident attorney Terrence R. Bethune founded The Bethune Law Firm with a mission to help injured Georgians.
 In the years since countless people injured in car and bicycle accidents have turned to Mr. Bethune for help.
-If you have been injured in a bicycle accident, call 1-800-INJURED or fill out the online contact form to schedule a consultation.
+If you have been injured in a bicycle accident, call 4048757800 or fill out the online contact form to schedule a consultation.
 Consultations are always free and confidential.